Nurlanprog/HTML_CSS_SAS_JavaScript_Udemy_course/README.md

 To make background image fit element fully not stripped down: `background-size: cover`.

 If you want to set to child element absolute positioning then you should always set to parent element relative positioning.
-If you want to child element don't move when scrolling you should use fixed positioning. > Absolute is relative to parent, fixed is relative to window.
+If you want to child element don't move when scrolling you should use fixed positioning. *Absolute is relative to parent, fixed is relative to window*.